fontello/svg2ttf/README.md

 svg2ttf
 ========

 svg2ttf converts SVG graphics to TTF format.
-That can be useful for different webfont generation tools.
+It was written for [Fontello](http://fontello.com), but you can find it useful for your projects.

+For developpers: internal API is similar to FontForge's one.
+Since primary goal is generating iconic fonts, sources can lack some spesific TTF/OTF features, like kerning and so on.
+Anyway, current code is a good base for development, because it will save you tons of hours to implement correct writing & optimizing TTF tables.

-Usaging from CLI
+Using from CLI
 ----------------

 Install: